Seasonal Programs

 Detailed check-in instructions will be emailed before the season begins.

-How are you groups determined?
+How are the groups determined?

 What if we miss a day?

 We’re unable to offer make-up sessions or refunds for missed days due to weather, illness or other conflicts.
 Every weekend is unique, and our coaches do their best to keep the group progressing even when someone is out.
+Consistent absences may result in a Blazer falling behind the ability level of their group.

 What happens in bad weather?